The Narrow Path Women Walk in Leadership

 It did not go well.

 The conversation shifted immediately.
-Not to the substance of what needed to change, but to tone.
-To intent.
+Suddenly it was about tone, intent, and injured egos, not the work.
 To a steady stream of explanations, deflections, and attempts to redirect responsibility.
 She had to keep pulling the discussion back to the work so it stayed productive.
 She adjusted in real time.
 She softened her language.
-She added context.
-She navigated bruised egos while holding the line on performance.
+Added context.
+Navigated bruised egos while still holding the line on performance.

 All of this happened in front of more junior employees, who were watching closely.
 By the end, accountability was technically accepted, but the cost was visible.
-Not just to her, but to everyone in the room.
+Everyone in the room could feel it.

-After moments like this, many women do not just feel tired.
-They quietly wonder whether leadership is supposed to feel this hard, or whether they are failing some test they cannot quite see.
+After moments like this, many women are exhausted.
+They secretly wonder whether leadership is supposed to feel this hard, or whether they are failing some test they cannot quite see.
+If their male peers deal with the same challenges.

 That is the narrow path.